luisfebusta/FixFileHistory/README.txt

 	GUI front end coming in the next few weeks.

 	Any questions or suggestions shoot me an email with the subject "FixFileHistory Utility"

+	I SUGGEST YOU RESTORE TO A NEW DIRECTORY AND THEN MERGE THAT DIRECTORY WITH YOUR EXISTING USER DIRECTORY

 SAMPLE RUN:

-	Note FixFileHistory is the root directory for the project

 	C:\Users\Luis F\workspace\FixFileHistory>java -Xms4G -cp bin\ FixFileHistory.FixFileHistory -v "K:\FileHistory\Luis F\LUISANDDAYA-PC\Data\C\Users\Luis F" "C:\Users\Public\Luis F Restore"

+	Note FixFileHistory is the root directory for the project.
+	Also note that the -Xms defines the starting memory available to the application and can be left out.
+	In this case -Xms4G specifies 4GB.
+In all my runs from the command line, I haven't the utility use more than 300MB (I was just being extra careful)

 FUTURE ADDITIONS:

 	GUI front end, build file, potentially package utility into executable.